 Are veterans entitled to property tax deductions in Cumberland County?

 Qualified veterans or their surviving spouses are entitled to a $250 annual deduction.
-Furthermore, 100% service-connected disabled veterans may be eligible for a full property tax exemption on their primary residence.
+Furthermore, 100% service connected disabled veterans may be eligible for a full property tax exemption on their primary residence.

 What happens during a municipal revaluation in Cumberland County?

 A revaluation updates all property assessments to 100% of their current market value.
-This ensures that the tax burden is shared fairly among all property owners based on up-to-date market data.
+This ensures that the tax burden is shared fairly among all property owners based on up to date market data.

 When should I use a Cumberland County Tax Calculator?